-Between 2015 and June 2019 he was the Academic Director of the first Executive PhD program in Belgium (Antwerp Management School).
+After his graduation, Marynissen was appointed the Academic Director of the first Executive PhD program in Belgium (Antwerp Management School).
 In this function Hugo was responsible for the program design and content, selection of faculty, and the support and follow-up of the PhD candidates.
-During this period, he successfully launched collaborations with Lingnan (University) College, a division of the Sun Yat-sen University in the People’s Republic of China, and with Management Center Innsbruck (MCI) in Austria.
-Next to that, he’s an associate professor at Antwerp Management School and in charge of a four-year research project on the future of firefighting (on behalf of the Antwerp fire brigade).
-Additionally, Hugo has been an invited Professor at Université Catholique de Louvain (Belgium) and Management Center Innsbruck (Austria).
-He also acts as the Academic Director and professor at the “Crisis Communication Module” in the Post Graduate Program Disaster Management at Campus Vesta (a division of University of Antwerp, Belgium).
+During this period (2015-2019), he successfully launched collaborations with Lingnan (Univeristy) College, a division of the Sun Yat-sen University in the People’s Republic of China, and with Management Center Innsbruck (MCI) in Austria.
+Additionally, he has been an invited Professor at Université Catholique de Louvain (Belgium), Management Center Innsbruck (Austria) and Lingnan (Univeristy) College.
+He also acts as the Academic Director and professor at the “Crisis Communication Module” in the Post Graduate Program Disaster Management at Campus Vesta.

 Publications by Hugo:

-- Marynissen, H., Pieters, S., Mertens, P., Ramacker, B., Brugghemans, B. (2015) Het Werkproces Crisiscommunicatie.
+- Marynissen, H., Pieters, S., Mertens, P., Ramacker, B., Brugghemans, B. (2015).
+Het Werkproces Crisiscommunicatie.
 Naar een verdere professionalisering van de communicatiediscipline.
 In: Devroe et al. (Eds.)
 Zicht op first responders.
 Handboek bij het beheer van evenementen en noodsituaties in Nederland en België.
-Maklu, Antwerpen – Apeldoorn (267-288).
+Maklu, Antwerpen – Apeldoorn (pp. 267-288).

-- Brugghemans, B., Marynissen, H. (2013) The Process of Decision-Making in a Fast-Burning Crisis Situation: A Multiple-Sequence Approach of Decisiveness.
-International Fire Service Journal of Leadership and Management, Vol. 7, 41-50.
+- Brugghemans, B., Marynissen, H. (2013).
+The process of decision-making in a fast burning crisis situation: A multiple sequence approach of decisiveness.
+International Fire Service Journal of Leadership and Management, 7, 41-50.

 - Marynissen, H. (2011).
 The relationship between organisational communication and perception.
 Acta Chirurgicum Belgica, 11(4), 193-199.